MileHacker Logo

 • Minimum age for rental is typically 21; "under 25" surcharge for drivers aged 21-24.

-• A major credit card in the renter's name is required for the hired item and security deposit.
+• A major credit card in the renter'it is called required for the hired item and security deposit.

 Driving Laws & Conditions